Drovolon/Pulsar/README.md

 # Pulsar

-**NOTE: PULSAR IS AN UNRELEASED WORK IN PROGRESS.** Release ETA: late July.
+**NOTE: PULSAR IS AN UNRELEASED WORK IN PROGRESS.** Release ETA: late August / early Sept.

 Pulsar is a music plugin for the Mare family of syncing services.
 To use Pulsar: